-Attention communications professionals: this is how to create your annual report!
+Communications professionals: this is how to create an annual report!

 As a communications professional you’re probably thinking, after this rather turbulent year: what happened exactly?!
 Not only the world, but your organisation as well has had to adapt considerably.
 And right now you want to know: how are we doing as we come to the end of 2020?
 How can you take what you’ve learned from this year and approach 2021 with a fresh perspective and new ideas?
 In this article, communications specialists from Graydon and de Alliantie share their visions on making communications measurable.
 Once you’ve reached the end of this article, you’ll have the right tools for looking back on the year and using your annual report for strategic decisions in 2021.